 Plas Newydd overlooks the panorama of the Snowdon range which is replicated in its dining room with the famous Rex Whistler mural.
 Penrhyn Castle brooding and Neo-Norman in design is unique in its grimness, whilst Ty Mawr is domestic and cosy, and one of the only remaining Welsh Town Houses of the 15th/16th century.

 14th – 17th October 2018

 Tel: 0207 251 0045

-Price: From £649 for three nights
+Price: From £689 for three nights

 To book please contact Travel Editions on 0207 251 0045 or visit www.traveleditions.co.uk/tour/Country-Houses-of-North-Wales

-Our last day of touring takes us to Caernarfon Castle, a World Heritage site, and one of the castles built by Edward I. It was here that the Prince of Wales was invested as Prince of Wales in 1969.
-Finally to the 70-acre architectural folly of Portmeirion that is the eccentric creation of the Welsh architect Clough Williams-Ellis incorporating fragments of architecture rescued by its creator.
-Return to the hotel for about 18.00.
+Today we visit Edward I’s Caernarfon Castle, a World Heritage site.
+It was here that the Prince of Wales was invested as Prince of Wales in 1969.
+Then lunch (included) and a visit to the 70-acre architectural folly of Portmeirion that is the eccentric creation of the Welsh architect Clough Williams-Ellis incorporating fragments of architecture rescued by its creator.
+Dinner at the hotel.